Color Theory Basics: The Essential Guide for Designers

 Developed systematic color teaching methods that still influence design education today.

 Open the Palette Generator and temporarily remove saturation from your colors.
-Evaluate whether the palette still maintains hierarchy through brightness alone.
+Check whether the palette still has hierarchy through brightness alone.

 Open Palette Generator